vernak2539/chrome-extension-google-doc-default-zoom/docs/store-listing-extended.md

 Don't worry!
 If you do not want to accept the elevated permissions, you can use my other extension, which allows for the use of pre-defined zoom values.
 It is available here (https://chrome.google.com/webstore/detail/google-workspace-zoom-def/nflkcdlimipkgbacnfnhfecjgmojhklo).

+You can support me by "buying me a coffee" at https://buymeacoffee.com/vernacchia.

 ## Spanish (es)

 ¿Cansado de tener que cambiar el zoom en tus Aplicaciones de Google Workspace cuando se cargan por primera vez porque el texto es demasiado pequeño?
 Bueno, esto debería ayudar.